-All accidents resulting in personal injury must be recorded in the council's Accident Book, which is located in the Village hall.
+All accidents resulting in personal injury must be recorded in the Council's Accident Book, which is located in the parish office.
 Employees must ensure that they are aware of the location of the accident book.

-Incidents and work related ill-health need to be reported directly to your Manager or Supervisor.
+Incidents and work related ill-health need to be reported directly to your line manager.